encryption4all/cryptify/README.md

 ## Docker development setup

-This section indicates how you can set-up the development environment to test sender verification.
-Two terminals are needed to setup the testing environment.
+This section indicates how you can set-up the development environment to test sender verification, for this two Linux terminals are needed.
 The first terminal is to start the docker daemon and the second terminal is to start the cryptify containers that run on the daemon.
 To access cryptify on localhost (or 127.0.0.1) enter the following commands: